Celebrating The Bible

 RSC, RSC in NY, NY

 New Yorkers love their sports and they love their theater.
 So look out Big Apple!
-The Reduced Shakespeare Company will combine NYC’s two favorites pastimes when they return to the New Victory Theatre from October 21 – November 6 with The Complete World of Sports (abridged).
-Hey, they’ll be playing Read more…
+The Reduced Shakespeare Company will combine NYC's two favorites pastimes when they return to the New Victory Theatre from October 21 - November 6 with The Read more

 RSC on NPR